divijghose/firedrake/Perlmutter-(NERSC).md

 ```
 make PETSC_DIR=path_to_directory_in_which_petsc_was_installed/petsc PETSC_ARCH=arch-firedrake-default check
 ```
 - Install Firedrake: make a virtual environment, activate it, set environment variables, remove previous existing firedrake and petsc4py cache.
-Then before installing, make a pip constraints text file which is currently necessary for stable release version due to a petsc4py issue.
+Then before installing, make a pip constraints text file which is currently necessary for the stable release version due to a petsc4py issue.
 ```
 cd ..
 python3 -m venv venv-firedrake